kitchissippi-robotics/kitchissippi-delta/README.md

 #Kitchissippi Delta 03.12

-The Kitchissippi Delta is a prototype delta style 3D printer.
+The Kitchissippi Delta is a prototype delta style 3D printer.<br>
 It is designed as a RepRap styled printer that uses many easily available parts.

-The early versions have proven that the concept works well, however it requires refinement.
+The early versions have proven that the concept works well, however it requires refinement.<br>
 Home Page: [Kitchissippi Robotics](https://kitchissippi-robotics.com/3d-printers/kitchissippi-delta/)

 ##Version Notes